Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 * `ls`: list files
 * `cat`: view files <!-- I worry about using this, but I feel like it's better than less.
 If it seems too multipurpose for a first example, then perhaps less is simpler-->
+* `grep`: searching the text of a file, but for first pass perhaps omit standard input

 ### Making things easier